FractalFir/rustc_codegen_clr/README.md

 ## Milestones
 - [X] Draft version of the `mycorrhiza` interop layer, capable of creating managed objects, and calling methods.
-- [ ] Compiling the `core` Rust crate - *Substantial chunk of core now compiles,  with many  methods still having trouble compiling.
-The compilation still gets terminated early due to errors*
+- [X] Compiling the `core` Rust crate - *Core now compiles, but is not fully functional.
+Around ~100 function instances don't compile at all, and a couple more compile with errors.
 - [ ] Compiling the `alloc` Rust crate
 - [ ] Compiling the `std` Rust crate
 - [ ] Stack unwinding